rfielding/microcms/README.md

 - POST or GET to `/files/${URL}` means to write the file blob to the given URL.
 Not having any kind of oid means that URLs must uniquely identify files (where oids, which I don't want to support) would complicate this.
 - a POST to `/files/${URL}` with a parameter `installed=true` means to expect a tarball, and the url is specifying the directory in which it goes.
 - GET `/search/files/${URL}?match=${term}` with a term that you are looking for will render a simple html page of hits.
+- Adding "--custom.json" on the end of a file name, like `cat.jpg` and `cat.jpg--custom.json` mixes in the json into `cat.jpg--attributes.json`, so that you can cause keywords to hit.
+For example: `cat.jpg--custom.json` with a value of `{"breed":"manx"}` will cause keyword search on "manx" to hit.
+You should use this to annotate mp4 movies with the names of people in the movies, or things in the image that an AI won't reliably find, etc.

 Install a react app in a tarball, or a simple html app.
 Install means to expect a tarball, and unpack it into the named directory.

-> in package.json, `homepage="."` so that the react app can be mounted anywhere in the tree.
+> Use the environment var `PUBLIC_URL="."` during `npm build`  so that the react app can be mounted anywhere in the tree.

 ## Examples